 Every homeowner knows what a big impact small updates around the house can make.
 Sometimes a fresh coat of paint, a new piece of furniture, or even some small accessories can transform a drab room into a warm, inviting space for your family and friends.
 As simple as these décor updates might sound, knowing where to start can feel intimidating!
 If you’re considering making some interior changes to your home that don’t require remodeling, our talented interior designer, Stephanie, would be happy to help!

-Medford Remodeling is a design build firm, meaning we are essentially two businesses in one.
+Medford Design-Build is essentially two businesses in one.
 Yes, we are a general contractor, but we also go above and beyond construction alone by providing our clients with superior design services.

 What does that mean for you?
 It means that instead of hiring an architect, a designer, and an engineer to create a design, and then searching for a contractor to build it, you can find everything you need in our ‘one-stop-shop.’